gato365/emandoesgato365/content/post/2022-03-21-getting-used-to-github/index.md

 **Step 6:** Paste https://github.com/gato365/learningAboutGitHub.git where it says "URL for your Git Repository" Click OK

+**Step 7:** Click on the Terminal on one of the panes Type the following information with your credentials:

+- git config --global user.name "YOUR FULL NAME"

+- git config --global user.email "YOUR EMAIL ADDRESS"

 ### 4. Some Terminology we should be aware of:

 **Commit** - a snapshot of your repository at a specific point in time in your coding process